thevilledev/elements-of-ai-idea/README.md

 # elements-of-ai-idea

-Final project for the Building AI course at https://www.elementsofai.com/
+Final project for the Building AI course at https://www.elementsofai.com/.
+Completed the course in May 2024.

 ## Summary